Santiago Cañizares: Post-retirement and personal life

 After retiring, Cañizares worked as a commentator.
 He fathered seven children from his two marriages, including triplets with his second wife Mayte García.

 On 23 March 2018, Cañizares announced the death of his five-year-old son Santi due to cancer.
 In 2019, he was subjected to controversy after making disapproving comments on the circumstances of José Antonio Reyes' death; following immediate social media backlash, he issued a more compassionate statement of clarification.

-On 16 October 2020, it was reported that Cañizares' son Lucas would be included in the squad list of Real Madrid for a league match against Cádiz CF.
+On 16 October 2020, it was reported that Cañizares' son Lucas would be included in the squad list of Real Madrid for a league match against Cádiz.